nigelwhitfield/bpos/README.md

 + showstock: If set, stock levels will be shown on products, where configured

 These options cannot be altered via the app's user interface:
-+ receiptlogo: The name of an image file in the same folder, which will be printed at the top of receipts
++ receiptlogo: The name of an image file in the same folder as business.ini, which will be printed at the top of receipts
 + vatname: if set, will replace 'VAT' on receipts, eg MwSt or TVA

 #### Advanced options
-+ productsurl: If present, then after the business settings have been updated, the products will be loaded from this location.
++ productsurl: If present, then after the business settings have been updated, you will be asked if you want to load products from this location.
 As with manual entry, there is flexibility, so you can just set this to my.example.com/pos/ instead of adding the https:// and products.csv
 + postback: If set, and the postbackurl is also set, controls posting of transactions to a remote server.
 When set to 'transaction' each sale will be posted when it's confirmed.
 When set to Batch, un-posted sales are sent, one at a time, when the Post sales log button is pressed